CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description has good structure with explicit 'what' and 'when' clauses, earning high marks for completeness.
-However, it lacks specific concrete actions (what exactly does 'simplify and refine' mean?) and could benefit from more natural trigger terms users would actually say.
-The scope is somewhat generic and could conflict with other code quality-related skills.
+This description has good structure with explicit 'what' and 'when' clauses, earning full marks for completeness.
+However, it lacks specific concrete actions (what exactly does 'simplify' mean?) and misses common trigger terms users would naturally use like 'clean up my code' or 'refactor'.
+The description could conflict with other code quality or refactoring skills.

 Suggestions